Originally published in June 2013; revised and expanded in May of 2019

-At Daystar, we have a fitness facility full of ellipticals for our residents to use.
 We encourage all elliptical users to stay hydrated, keep a firm grip on the handrails, and pay attention to their heart rates to be safe.
 And if you’re new to this exercise, as with any exercise, start slow!

 Balance Exercises for Seniors

 Falls are a common cause of injury for many seniors.
 Balance exercises are simple ways to improve coordination to help prevent accidents while staying active.

 Here are some examples of our favorite balance exercises: